Geometry of polarised varieties: Introduction

 \item $N$ is nef and big and integral, and

 \item $\vol(N)\le v$.

 \end{itemize} Then the set of such $(X, \Supp B)$ forms a bounded family.
 If in addition $N\ge 0$, then the set of such $(X,\Supp(B+N))$ forms a bounded family. \end{cor}

 The point is that $(X,B)$ is automatically $\epsilon$-lc for some $\epsilon>0$ depending only on $d,\Phi$, so we can apply Theorem \ref{t-bnd-nef-pol-pairs}.
-Note that if we relax the nef and big property of $N$ to only big, then $X$ is birationally bounded as we can apply the corollary to the minimal model of $N$.\\
+Note that if we relax the nef and big property of $N$ to only big, then $X$ is birationally bounded as we can apply the corollary to the minimal model of $N$.
+The special case of the corollary in which $N$ is Cartier and $B=0$ was proved earlier in [\ref{MST}, Corollary 10].